chen0040/keras-language-translator-web-api/README.md

 (Note that same results can be obtained by running a curl GET query to http://localhost:5000/translate_eng?sentence=your_sentence_here&level=level_type&target_lang=target_language)

-For example, you can get the sentiments for the sentence "i like the Da Vinci Code a lot." by running the following command:
+For example, you can translate the sentence "Be nice." by running the following command:

 ```bash
 curl -H 'Content-Type: application/json' -X POST -d '{"level":"word", "sentence":"Be nice.", "target_lang":"chinese"}' http://localhost:5000/translate_eng